spxtr/spxtr.github.io/hoffstuff.md

         trs[i, j] = np.abs(np.trace(m))
 ```

-Now plot every point that has trace less than 4.
+Finally, I plot every point that has trace less than 4.
 If you rearrange this code such that there is a plot call for each point, the code will be much simpler but also extremely slow.
 That's why I filter the output before calling plot once.

 ```
 xs = []